kutipan/random-quote-machine/README.md

 # Random Quote Generator
-An simple random quote generator made as part of FreeCodeCamp course.
+A simple random quote generator made as part of FreeCodeCamp course.